What You Need To Know About 529 Plans

 If you’re saving for your child’s higher education, you probably have a lot of questions besides “How much more expensive College Education has become for your children than it was for you?”
 And, I am sure you heard about the most popular savings tool – 529 Plans.

-Started almost three decades ago, and operated by states and financial institutions, the 529 College Savings Plan offers tax-advantaged ways to save for various costs of higher education.
+Started almost three decades ago, and operated by states and financial institutions, the 529 College Savings Plans (a.k.a.
+529 Plans) offer tax-advantaged ways to save for various costs of higher education.
 While the awareness of these plans has increased in the recent past, there seem to be many lingering questions about the details on the minds of parents.
 So, here you go – What else should you know?
 Here are the answers for the 7 most commonly asked questions:

 First and foremost – are 529 distributions tax-free only when used for College Education?
 No. This was true until the new Tax Cuts and Jobs Act kicked in late last year.
-Thanks to the goods in the new law, Parents can now save in a 529 Plan and use the distributions tax-free to fund the private elementary or secondary school education of their children.
+Thanks to the goods in the new law, Parents can now take tax-free distributions from 529 Plans to fund the private elementary or secondary school education of their children.

 What can my child use 529 money for?
-Money saved in a 529 Plan can be used for qualified expenses such as tuition, fees, books, supplies, computer-related costs and room and board for someone who is at least a half-time student.
+Money saved in 529 Plans can be used for qualified expenses such as tuition, fees, books, supplies, computer-related costs and room and board for someone who is at least a half-time student.
 Pizza, burritos, and beer don’t qualify, unfortunately.

 How much can I contribute?
 The answer is not as straightforward as with an individual retirement account(a.k.a.
 IRA) or 401(k) retirement plan.
-Generally, contributions to a 529 Plan max out at $350,000 per beneficiary.
+Generally, contributions to 529 Plans max out at $350,000 per beneficiary.

 You also need to remember federal gift tax laws.
 For example, A gift of more than $15,000 to a single person in one year incurs gift tax and requires you to file a gift tax return for the year.
 Accordingly, contributions to a 529 plan – which are considered as gifts to the beneficiary, are subject to these standard gift tax rules.
 However, there is one exception.
 The tax code allows you to jump-start future year contributions (up to 5 years) without triggering gift tax rules.
 What this means is: if you are married and have children, you and your spouse can put away up to $150,000 in one year to an account for a beneficiary and not worry about gift tax consequences.